-However, similar to baryon chemical potential ($\mu_B$), due to the sign problem in the implementation on lattice of real $\mu_\Sigma$, the lattice results reported in Ref.~\cite{Braguta:2025ddq} were limited to low spin potentials, effectively restricting the exploration of regimes with substantial quark spin polarization.
-In our paper, we study the influence of the spin density on the thermodynamics of QCD within the effective model framework which, theoretically, has no such limitation.
-Thus, the aim of the current project is twofold: (i) to match the predictions of the model for the chiral transition line to the lattice data at small values of the spin potential; and (ii) to explore the region of arbitrary values of the spin density, which is inaccessible to lattice simulations.
+However, similar to the baryon chemical potential ($\mu_B$), due to the sign problem in the lattice implementation of real $\mu_\Sigma$, the lattice results reported in Ref.~\cite{Braguta:2025ddq} were limited to low spin potentials, effectively restricting the exploration of regimes with substantial spin potential.
+In our paper, we study the influence of the spin potential on the thermodynamics of QCD within the effective model framework which, theoretically, has no such limitation.
+Thus, the aim of the current project is twofold: (i) to match the predictions of the model for the chiral transition line to the lattice data at small values of the spin potential; and (ii) to explore the region of arbitrary values of the spin potential, which is inaccessible to lattice simulations.

 One advantage of using the LSM$_q$ model over other effective QCD models is that it is renormalizable.
-In this work, we have explored the effect of vacuum renormalisation on the model thermodynamics.
-We have observed that the incorporation of the $\mu_\Sigma$-dependent finite counter-terms in the vacuum free energy is crucial to obtain a qualitative agreement with the lattice results of Ref.~\cite{Braguta:2025ddq}.
-Within that setup, we investigated the influence of spin polarization on the phase diagram of QCD and also studied the behavior of spin density as a function of the thermodynamic parameters $T$ and $\mu_\Sigma$.
+In this work, we explore the effect of vacuum renormalisation on the model thermodynamics.
+We find that incorporating $\mu_\Sigma$-dependent finite counter-terms in the vacuum free energy turns out to be crucial for obtaining a qualitative agreement with the lattice results of Ref.~\cite{Braguta:2025ddq}.
+Within this setup, we investigate the influence of the spin potential on the phase diagram of QCD.
+We also study the behavior of spin density as a function of the thermodynamic parameters $T$ and $\mu_\Sigma$.